ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 ## Assembly
 Our assembly goes into our 3D-printed camera body.
+There are 3 STL files in the repo that should be printed with at least 10% infill density and assembled with the rest of the hardware.
 Obviously this design still needs some tweaking, but will be sufficient for testing out the program and hardware elements.
 |Screen|Live|
 ---|---
 ![Live](0B1FB612-A941-4110-AC03-1E528FE60D9A.jpeg "")|![Screen](E16430FE-3908-4460-BE77-C593715A7C01.jpeg "")